-Description of Data: A majority of graduates show incredible satisfaction at the technical-learning facility provided by the college.
-Almost half of all graduates, i.e. 23 out of 46 have marked four stars to show their satisfaction with such facilities at the college.
-The second-largest numbers of students i.e.11 have marked five stars to such facilities at the college.
-Only 6 graduates marked 3 stars to the facilities, thereby indicating their satisfaction.
+Description of Data: A majority of graduates show middling or better satisfaction at the technical-learning facility provided by the college.
+About half of all graduates have marked four stars to show their satisfaction with such facilities at the college.
+The second-largest numbers of students have marked three stars to such facilities at the college.
+The one-fifth of all graduates i.e. 14, marked five stars to the facilities, thereby indicating their satisfaction.
 An insignificant number of graduates have either declined to comment or marked simply a star.
-Thus, the graduates seem to have overwhelming satisfaction in the technical-learning environment at the college. (see Figure 7).
+Thus, the graduates seem to have middling or even better satisfaction in the technical-learning environment at the college. (see Figure 7).